w3c/cogai/agents/README.md

 Children learn about numbers by sorting objects by size, shape and colour, and identifying the number of objects in collections.
 A way to mimic that using simple collections of objects with differing characteristics would be helpful and points to a role for taxonomic knowledge.

+A further challenge is enabling the cognitive agent to represent and manipulate the digits forming large numbers, e.g. units, tens, hundreds and thousands, along with intermediate results and carries.
+Children are show how do this visually with pencil and paper.
+We need a non-visual alternative suitable for cognitive agents.

 Counting, simple addition and multiplication of single digits, e.g.

 > Question: say 130?
 Answer: one hundred and thirty<br>